tsunamayo/Starship-EVO/issue_template.md

 If you issue concerns a particular design please include any blueprint that could help to reproduce the issue.
 Blueprint folder is over at:
 `%UserProfile%\AppData\LocalLow\Moonfire Entertainment\Starship EVO\Save_Data\Blueprints\`
- =You will need to zip the folder to upload it.
+You will need to zip the folder to upload it.
 To do so Right click and choose [Send to -> compressed zip file] then drag the .zip onto your report to upload it.